Soothe Ultra Strength

-Soothology is a marine-based therapeutic gel formulated to ease muscles aches and tension.
-This lightweight, non-sticky formula goes on the skin smoothly and penetrates quickly delivering nutrients and minerals to help alleviate soreness.
+Soothe Ultra Strength is a marine-based therapeutic gel formulated to ease muscles aches and tension.
+This lightweight, non-sticky formula goes on the skin smoothly and penetrates quickly delivering nutrients, minerals, and other relief factors to help alleviate soreness.

 Caffeine has been shown to offer relief to muscle discomfort by lessening the sensation of discomfort on adenosine receptors that signal pain sensations.
 Researchers found that caffeine can help reduce post-workout muscle soreness.
 Another study found that caffeine significantly reduced muscle discomfort while exercising.

 Camphor comes from the wood of a camphor laurel tree (Cinnamomum camphora) and is often used in topical creams and lotions to alleviate muscle and joint discomfort.
 It is also known to lessen inflammation and is easily absorbed through the skin.
 Camphor has been used in a variety of topical applications showing benefits in alleviating discomfort.

 Chlorophyll is high in vitamins A, C, E, and K and antioxidants that help protect against free radical damage.
 Chlorophyll can also lessen inflammation and is often used as a therapy for muscular health.,